adduc/terraform-provider-woodpecker/docs/resources/repository_secret.md

 ### Required

+- `events` (Set of String) One or more event types where secret is available (one of push, tag, pull_request, deployment, cron, manual)
 - `name` (String) Secret Name
 - `repo_name` (String) Repository name
 - `repo_owner` (String) User or organization responsible for repository